What to do in Tokyo for a first time?

 Let the city set its own pace.

-Tokyo cannot be understood all at once.
+Tokyo is not understood at once.

 But from the very first time, it leaves a lasting impression.